 View a Launch

 Only Here!
 The cherry on the top of every Space Coast Vacation is to witness a rocket launch.
 It’s simply the best way to experience all of the Space Coast.
 While you can #LookUp to see a launch from anywhere here, we’ve made a few recommendations with this Google Map.
 We’ve pinned NASA's Favorite spots, best spots for a night launch, the best restaurants to launch and lunch at, and fun experiences like watching the launch while on an eco-tour of the Indian River Lagoon.
 Save it to your places for next time you’re headed to the Space Coast for an astronaut experience!

 When’s the next launch?
-Download the Launch Console app from the Google Play and App Store to keep current with the launch schedule here on the Space Coast.
+Download the Space Coast Launches app from the Google Play or the Apple App Store to keep current with the launch schedule here on the Space Coast.
 It includes 24 hour reminders, T-5 minutes notifications, a live feed of the launch and even a compass to make sure you’re looking in the right direction!
 It’s free, and a great way to learn more about the space fight activity launching from Cape Canaveral!